Li-HsuanChien/Car_dealership_app/README.md

 ## Usage

-1.  **Discover Dealerships:**
+**Course Management:**

-        - Access a user-friendly list of independent dealerships.
+  -create super user using ```bash python manage.py createsuperuser``` -navigate to http://localhost:8000/admin and login -edit django models
-        - View detailed information, including city, address, zip, and state.
+  -navigating to dealers, models, makers to customize dealerships, car models, and car makers

-2.    **User Registration and Authentication:**
+**Read reviews:**
-        - Register as a user to unlock personalized features.
+- click on dealership names to inspect dealership reviews
-        - Authenticate securely for a seamless and secure experience.
+- read label icons to easily understand the sentiment of the review

-3.    **Review Dealerships:**
+**Review Dealerships:**
-        - Share your experiences by submitting reviews for independent dealerships.
+    - login through nav bar
-        - Read reviews from other users to make informed decisions.
+    - click the "add review" button to add review to relevant dealerships

-4.    **Sentiment Analysis:**
+**Review details:**
-        - Each review is analyzed for sentiment.
+    - Each review is analyzed for sentiment
-        - Sentiments (positive, neutral, or negative) are labeled for quick understanding.
+    - Add review, past transaction records and product model

 <p align="right">(<a href="#readme-top">back to top</a>)</p>